sdslabs/Rootex/docs/index.rst

 License
 -------

 The project is licensed under the MIT license.
+See `THIRDPARTY.md` for thirdparty licenses.

 .. toctree::
 	:maxdepth: 2